 If you are a member of basically any “mom group” on Facebook, you have probably seen plenty of posts looking for real online jobs from home.
 You may have even been the one posting in search of the online jobs from home.
 No judging here, as a fellow work-from-home mom I totally get what you’re looking for!
-I have been working from home for 6 years now.
+I have been working from home for almost 7 years now.
 I love being able to stay home with my kids, while still earning an income that supports my family.

 Working at home as a stay at home mom is not easy though.
 I am not going to tell you that it’s all sunshine and rainbows.
 It can be really hard.
 It requires a lot of self-discipline.
 It’s not for everyone, but if you find the right job for you and balance it with your life, it’s totally worth it.
 In this post I will share my experience with working from home.
 Then, I will share a list of real ways that stay at home moms are making money from home.